pronamic/wp-pronamic-subscriptions/readme.txt

 This plugin add some basic subscription functionalities to WordPress.
 It allow you create subscription information posts (custom post type).
 You can bind WordPress user roles to these subscription post types.
 In addition, you can bind these subscription posts to other posts.
-This can be used within WordPress templates to check in post has a specific capability.
+This can be used within WordPress templates to check if an post has a specific capability.